-Nevertheless they are magically transformed by canopied wooden stalls and small wooden huts overflowing with genuine and age old crafts, an enchanted atmosphere and the aroma of toasted sugared almonds, hot chestnuts, bratwurst - grilled sausages, spicy gingerbread, cinnamon and gluewein.
+Nevertheless they are magically transformed by canopied wooden stalls and small wooden huts overflowing with genuine and age old crafts, an enchanted atmosphere and the aroma of toasted sugared almonds, hot chestnuts, bratwurst - grilled sausages, spicy gingerbread, cinnamon and Gluewein.

 Tradition and nostalgia instead of "Kitsch".

+From the end of November until Christmas they are the quaint and festive gathering place for locals that they have been for centuries.
 Illuminated stands draped with Christmas lights, spruce and pine branches, have rows, as well as beautifully arranged displays, of everything from handmade Christmas decorations, blown glass ornaments, wooden music boxes, crib figurines, candles and plum people made with prunes and walnuts, Zwetschgenmaennla, to spicy gingerbread and other traditional seasonal goodies, while candle makers, woodcarvers, glass blowers and other artisans demonstrate their skills.

-Usually beginning around the first day of Advent and remaining until 23rd December or Christmas Eve, Christmas markets open around 10 or 11am closing between 8 or 9pm, and day or night they embody the spirit and atmosphere of Christmas.
+Ofteb beginning around the first day of Advent and remaining until 23rd December or Christmas Eve, Christmas markets open around 10 or 11am closing between 8 or 9pm, and day or night they embody the spirit and atmosphere of Christmas.
 At the same time regardless of size, their hundreds of thousands of visitors and their focus on business, they have not become "tourist traps" and there is something non-commercial about them.

-The cobble stoned streets of Tuebingen with its half timbered houses and streams that run through the town has a privately run market, where everything is "homemade", from baked, preserved and knitted goods to water colors, oil paintings and wood carvings.
+The cobble stoned streets of Tuebingen, with its half timbered houses and streams that run through the town, has a privately run market where everything is "homemade", from baked, preserved and knitted goods to water colors, oil paintings and wood carvings.

-The Christmas market in one of Europe's greatest cultural sites, Weimar, takes place where not only a lot of the worlds Christmas traditions originated, including the first public Christmas tree, but where many of today's popular Christmas carols were also inspired, while in Munich a favorite market is the Kripperlmarkt.
+The Christmas market in one of Europe's greatest cultural sites, Weimar, takes place where not only a lot of the world's Christmas traditions originated, including the first public Christmas tree, but where many of today's popular Christmas carols were also inspired, while in Munich a favorite market is the Kripperlmarkt.
 There all the stalls are filled only with nativity themed figures, made from wood, terracotta or wax, of the baby Jesus, Mary, Joseph, Three Kings, Shepherds with flocks of sheep and other farm animals.

-A village Weihnachtmaerkte illuminated by lights, candles and lanterns and with idiosyncratic stalls, offer a completely different view of German Culture.
+Village Weihnachtsmärkte illuminated by lights, candles and lanterns and with idiosyncratic stalls, offer a completely different view of German Culture.

-For just one or two days during Advent the local butcher offers his Braadwurst, perhaps a local charity the Gluehwein and hot chocolate, volunteers a raffle and everything from hand crafted Christmas cards and hand painted plant pot covers and door stops to Christmas ready flower bulbs, and jams, jellies and fruit schnapps - a spirit, made by charities, individuals or groups is for sale.
+For just one or two days during Advent the local butcher offers his Bratwurst, perhaps a local charity the Gluehwein and hot chocolate, volunteers a raffle and everything from hand crafted Christmas cards and hand painted plant pot covers and door stops to Christmas ready flower bulbs, and jams, jellies and fruit schnapps - a spirit, made by charities, individuals or groups is for sale.